How to buy Bulletin Resources shares

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Bulletin Resources's is 1.5688.
 This would suggest that Bulletin Resources's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Bulletin Resources overview

 Bulletin Resources Limited operates as a minerals exploration company in Australia.
-It holds an option to acquire an 80% interest in the Lake Rebecca gold project comprising two exploration licenses covering an area of approximately 172 square kilometers located to the north-east of Kalgoorlie, Western Australia.
+It holds an option to acquire an 80% interest in the Lake Rebecca gold project comprising four granted and one pending exploration license covering an area of 576 square kilometers located to the north-east of Kalgoorlie, Western Australia.
 The company was incorporated in 2010 and is based in Perth, Australia.

 Frequently asked questions

 A Green Loan from Handypay could help you make your home more energy-efficient.
 Handypay green loans are available up to $75,000 on terms of up to 10 years.